 Codebase Search

-Assembly’s codebase search feature allows you to quickly find and reference code across multiple repositories.
+Factory’s codebase search feature allows you to quickly find and reference code across multiple repositories.
 This powerful tool uses regex-based queries to provide flexible and precise search capabilities, enhancing your ability to navigate and understand large codebases.

 Getting Started with Codebase Search